MicrosoftDocs/sdk-api/sdk-api-src/content/cfgmgr32/nf-cfgmgr32-cm_unregister_notification.md

 <li>When the threadpool thread runs, the work item calls <b>CM_Unregister_Notification</b>.</li>
 <li>Call <a href="/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-closethreadpoolwork">CloseThreadpoolWork</a> to release the work object.</li>
 </ol>
-If you are finished with the context structure, don't forget to release resources and and free the structure.
+If you are finished with the context structure, don't forget to release resources and free the structure.

 <div class="alert"><b>Caution</b>  Do not free the context structure until after the work item has called <b>CM_Unregister_Notification</b>.
 You can still receive notifications after submitting the threadpool work item and before the work item calls <b>CM_Unregister_Notification</b>.</div>
 <div> </div>